-Flotilla from Sri Lanka, India try to douse oil tanker fire
+Ships, boats from Sri Lanka, India try to douse tanker fire

-COLOMBO, Sri Lanka (AP) — A flotilla from Sri Lanka and India was escalating efforts to douse a fire raging on an oil tanker east of Sri Lanka for a second day Friday.
+COLOMBO, Sri Lanka (AP) — Ships, boats and aircraft from Sri Lanka and India were escalating efforts to douse a fire raging on an oil tanker east of Sri Lanka for a second day Friday.

 The fire started Thursday in an engine room boiler on the MT New Diamond, leaving one crew member injured and one missing.